 Color Correction Post Effect

-The Color Correction Post Effect uses an input color lookup table image to adjust the coloring of the Lens.
+The Color Correction Post Effect uses an input color lookup table image to adjust the coloring of the Lenses.
 Image adjustments (saturation, exposure, color balance, etc.) are performed in an external editor like Photoshop and applied to the lookup table.
 The lookup table is then imported into Lens Studio and added to a Color Correction Post Effect object.

 Lens Studio includes a number of built-in Color Correction textures if you are unable to create your own.
 They can be added to your project in the